brannondorsey/indexd/api/README.md

 	http://api.indexd.io?media=design&exact=TRUE&limit=100&key=...

 This request will limit the returned results to users whose media includes __only__ design.
-If the `exact` parameter was not specified, or was set to `FALSE` the same request could also return users whose media were interior design and graphic design, or users who have more media listed in addition to design.
+If the `exact` parameter was not specified, or was set to `FALSE`, the same request could also return users whose media were interior design and graphic design, or users who have more media listed in addition to design.
 Unless you are looking for user's with only one result specific for a column it is suggested to leave `exact` set to `FALSE`.

 __Notes:__ `exact`'s values are case insensitive.

 ###Exclude Parameter

-The exclude parameter is used in conjunction with the column parameters to exclude one or more user's from a query.
+The exclude parameter is used in conjunction with the column parameters to exclude one or more users from a query.

 Parameter __key:__ `exclude`